 Detractors of the breed argue that since polydactyly occurs naturally in all cat breeds, there is no need to select for it.
 Despite this, the American Polydactyl is not alone.
 Some breeders of Maine Coons select for Polydactyly, and there are regional names for polydactyl cats around New England, like the Boston thumb cat and the Vermont snow shoe cat.

-However, having extra toes may increase your cat’s odds of injury.
+Having extra toes may increase your cat’s odds of injury.
 The more toes, the higher the chance that one gets stepped on or caught in something.
 In most cases, these injuries are not serious, and can be resolved with veterinary treatment.

 Other types of abnormalities in your cat’s paws and limbs, like radial hypoplasia, can be harmful and can mimic polydactyly.
 Cats that appear to have difficulty walking, have twisted limbs, or shortened limbs in addition to polydactyly could have radial hypoplasia or another condition.
 These traits may be obvious or may only show up on an x-ray.